anic17/Newtrodit/README.md

 ## Release

 Newtrodit will be released in a short time, but you can compile using <a href="https://bellard.org/tcc/" style="text-decoration: none">TCC</a> and running the script `make.bat`
+Or you can run the binaries inside the `bin` folder.

 #### Copyright (c) 2021 anic17 Software
 </div>